Scale smarter with a modern integration engine

 Migrating EHRs takes detailed planning, and for most health systems, re-writing many existing interfaces.
 A modern integration engine like will speed up EHR migrations and empower the connectivity required to update existing interfaces and create new workflows.
 Many healthcare providers upgrade their existing integration engine at the same time they implement a new EHR.

-Corepoint Integration Engine has innovative features that help facilitate an efficient EHR migration.
-Corepoint Health has experience helping customers migrate to and from every major EHR in healthcare.
+Lyniate Corepoint has innovative features that help facilitate an efficient EHR migration.
+Lyniate has experience helping customers migrate to and from every major EHR in healthcare.

 Features that allow our customers easily incorporate new technology include: